Skip to main content

 Check Use-Case Contracts

-Existing tokens in one or many chains with mint and burn capabilities should use a mint-and-burn Adapter such as MintAndBurnOFTAdapter in every existing chain, and plain token implementations in new chains.
+• For existing tokens with mint and burn capabilities, use a mint‑and‑burn adapter such as MintAndBurnOFTAdapter on existing chains, plus plain OFT/ONFT implementations on new chains.

 warning